-With development being headed up by Arkane Studios - those geniuses behind Dishonored - Prey is an immersive sim set aboard a retrofuturistic space station orbiting Earth’s moon.
-Players control Morgan Yu, whose gender the player can select, who awakes to find they only have a horde of menacing aliens for company.
+Arkane Studio’s Prey is an immersive sim set aboard the retrofuturistic space station Talos 1.
+As Morgan Yu – whether you’re male or female is up to, well, you – you wake to find only a horde of menacing aliens for company.
 Menacing aliens who can turn themselves into cups of tea and office chairs.

 Prey release date